 Aeration pokes small holes in the soil to allow the air and nutrients to reach the roots, so they can grow deeper.
 The result is a stronger turf with more vigorous growth.
 Without aeration, your lawn cannot grow well.

 Aeration needs to happen during periods of high growth, but when the lawn is not under any stress.
 This is why the type of grass determines the best time to aerate.
 If you are aerating in the spring, wait until you have mowed the lawn a few times before aerating, so you can be certain the turf is in a good growing cycle.
 For fall aeration, tackle the job early before the lawn needs to go dormant for winter.
 Finally, plan to aerate your lawn at least one time per year, but twice if you have high clay content or high traffic areas where soil compaction is a big risk.
+For more location-specific tips, see our spring lawn care guide.

 Plug Aeration vs. Spike Aeration